otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-jsdoc-postman.md

 export default router;
 ```

 `:id` is a route parameter.
-It is used to retrieve the id from the request URL.
+It is used to retrieve the ID from the request URL.
 For example, if the request URL is <http://localhost:3000/api/institutions/uuid>, the `:id` value will be `uuid`.

 ---